ibm-cloud-docs/BlockStorage/BlockStorageFAQ.md

 The default limit for the number of authorizations per block volume is eight.
 This means that up to 8 hosts can be authorized to access the Block Storage LUN.
 To request a limit increase, contact your sales representative.

 ## How many volumes can be ordered?
 By default, you can provision a combined total of 250 {{site.data.keyword.blockstorageshort}} volumes.
 To increase your volume limit, contact your sales representative.
+For more information, see [Managing storage limits](managing-storage-limits.html).

 ## How many {{site.data.keyword.blockstorageshort}} volumes can be mounted to a host?
 That depends on what the host operating system can handle, it’s not something that {{site.data.keyword.BluSoftlayer_full}} limits.
 Refer to your OS documentation for limits on the number of volumes that can be mounted.